ga4gh-beacon/ga4gh-beacon-legacy-website/docs/FAQ.md

     ###### last change 2023-05-31 by @mbaudis

-??? faq "How can I handle haplotype queries & representation in Beacon v2?<a id="haplotypes"> </a>"
+??? question "How can I handle haplotype queries & representation in Beacon v2?<a id="haplotypes"> </a>"

     #### Queries